The Shastra of Macrometa - Download the eBook

 What is Database as a Service (DBaaS)?

 Cloud computing has transformed the way how IT teams run businesses.
 They don't have to spend time or resources purchasing hardware, installing and updating software, or maintaining on-premise IT infrastructure.
 Service-based cloud models including SaaS, PaaS, and IaaS have disrupted the industry and forced organizations to rethink the consumption model for their customers, who now consume services on demand.
-There is one clear winner in the Software-as-a-Service (SaaS) category: Database-as-a-Service (DBaaS), which, according to Research And Markets, is predicted to achieve $399.5 Billion worldwide by 2027.

 What is Database-as-a-Service (DBaaS)?

-Every application relies on data, and you need a database to store and organize that data.
+Every application relies on data, and organizations need a database to store and organize that data.
 When an application grows, the data it generates increases, which leads to the necessity for data management effectiveness.
 Beyond the organic application growth patterns, today's data landscape is dominated by immense amounts and various external data from sources ranging from video streaming platforms to IoT devices.
 Managing these data requirements presents an enormous challenge for many organizations due to a lack of in-house expertise and high costs.

-Database-as-a-Service (DBaaS) is a SaaS computing service that hosts and manages your database instances in the cloud.
+Database-as-a-Service (DBaaS) is a SaaS computing service that hosts and manages database instances in the cloud.
 With DBaaS, the cloud provider is responsible for managing essential tasks, including setting up the infrastructure, upgrading the database and OS software, backing up the data, and executing disaster recovery strategies in an emergency.

 Why are companies using DBaaS?